faithworkcamps/faithworkcamps.github.io/README.md

-As an alternative to installing Ruby and Jekyll, if you're a user of [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/), you can run a Docker image of yevgeniy-brikman-homepage that has all the dependencies already setup for you.
+As an alternative to installing Ruby and Jekyll, if you're a user of [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/), you can run a Docker image of faithworkcamps-homepage that has all the dependencies already setup for you.

-On Linux:

 1. `git clone` this repo
 2. `docker-compose up`
 3. Go to `http://localhost:4000` to test

-On OS X, using the [docker-osx-dev](https://github.com/brikis98/docker-osx-dev)
-project:

-1. `git clone` this repo
-2. `docker-osx-dev`
-3. `docker-compose up`
-4. Go to `http://dockerhost:4000` to test